 Second, we estimated the effects of structural shocks accounting for both model and sample uncertainty (the latter was ignored above).
 We also explored the critique, raised by Fry and Pagan (2007), that the sign restriction approach is flawed because the impulse response functions it generates likely violate the assumption that structural innovations are orthogonal.
-Details on each of these analysis are given in Appendix B and in Appendix C. Altogether, these analyses produce impulse response functions that are not significantly different from the benchmark case analyzed above.
+Details on each of these analysis are given in the Appendices B and C. Altogether, these analyses produce impulse response functions that are not significantly different from the benchmark case analyzed above.

-The next section studies how the analysis is affected by extending the VAR to include a role for the monetary policy rule, for precautionary oil demand shocks, and considering the possibility that other structural changes in the economy occurred between the seventies and the last part of the century.
+The next section studies how the results are affected by extending the VAR to include a role for the monetary policy rule, for precautionary oil demand shocks, and considering the possibility that other structural changes in the economy occurred between the seventies and the last part of the century.